 Together with the developer, urban-planners from the municipality and water specialist from the waterboard of Delfland we searched for potential climate adaptive measures to store more water in the area.
 Measures include urban infiltration strips, swales and open gutters leading towards swales.
 These measures will be integrated into the design resulting in a climate adaptive residential area.

-The following stakeholders have played a role in coming to a cooperative solution.
-In this process, co-creation and participation stand central.
-Here follows a list of the most important stakeholders:
+Different stakeholders have played a role in arriving at a joint solution.
+Co-creation and participation are central to the ongoing process.
+Below is a list of the most important stakeholders:

 - The municipality of Westland